 What is Missouri Probate?

-Missouri Probate After the Loss of a Loved One
+Contact Arkansas and Missouri Probate Lawyers After the Loss of a Loved One

 If you have recently lost a loved one, please accept our condolences.
 This situation is often a traumatic and stressful time.
-Our “Finalizing the Estate” is a plain English checklist that can guide you through this final chapter, particularly concerning probate and avoiding probate.
+Our plain English checklist, Finalizing the Estate, can guide you through this final chapter, particularly navigating or avoiding probate administration.

-- Who should be notified of your loved one’s death
+- Who should be notified of your loved one’s death?

-- What accounts you should close or cancel
+- What accounts you should close or cancel?

-- When you should file your loved one’s tax return
+- When you should file your loved one’s tax return?

-- Where the best place is to receive your loved one’s mail
+- Where the best place is to receive your loved one’s mail?

-- How you can minimize or eliminate probate
+- How you can minimize or eliminate probate?

 Our experienced Missouri probate attorneys and Arkansas probate lawyers assist your family in addressing the concerns you may be facing after the death of a loved one.
 In addition to the checklist, other issues may be relevant to your situation.
 Our Joplin and Springfield, MO law firms can give you the legal guidance you need during this challenging time.